 While some themes are offered on a freemium basis, meaning you can get certain features of the theme for free, but pay for access to the complete set of features, Elegant Themes does not provide this option for Divi.

 The guarantee is no questions asked, so there’s no risk in trying it.
-Plus, if you follow this link to download Divi, you’ll get 10% off the price!
+Plus, if you follow this link to download, you’ll get 10% off the price!

 I also want to mention that if you search hard enough, you may find some “free Divi theme downloads” in certain corners of the internet.

-Apart from the fact that you don’t know the actual contents of the “free” downloads, you won’t have access to any of the updates by the developers at Elegant Themes, leaving you vulnerable to security issues and incompatibilities with plugins.
+Apart from the fact that you don’t know the actual contents of the “free” downloads, you won’t have access to the updates by the developers at Elegant Themes.
+Which leaves you vulnerable to security issues and incompatibilities with plugins.

 So, there is a hidden cost to a pirated, “free” download, and it’s not worth it.
-With the 30 day guarantee from Elegant Themes, you can try Divi without any risk, and remember to use this link to get 10% off Divi.
+With the 30 day guarantee from Elegant Themes, you can try without risk, and use this link to get 10% off.

 So now you know why I recommend the Divi theme.

-I believe the Divi Builder is easy to use, that Divi offers great value, and that Divi is a fast and secure theme.
-I love how Divi integrates with popular sales and marketing software, and I appreciate the support and documentation of the lively online Divi community.
+I believe the Divi Builder is easy to use, that offers great value, and that is a fast and secure theme.
+I love how it integrates with popular sales and marketing software, and I appreciate the support and documentation of the lively online community.

 If you’re not convinced yet, please do join us in the WordPress Happy Community to ask any questions that you have.
 I can’t wait to see you over there.